purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

  irate                    An ``AbstractRate``.
- imodel                   The underlying `ChassisModel <../model/abstract-chassis-model.html>`_ to control. idistanceController      The `IterativePosPIDController <../../control/iterative/iterative-pos-pid-controller.html>`_ for distance control. iangleController         The `IterativePosPIDController <../../control/iterative/iterative-pos-pid-controller.html>`_ for angle control. igearset                 The motor's internal planetary gearset and external gear ratio. iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
+ imodel                   The underlying `ChassisModel <../model/abstract-chassis-model.html>`_ to control. idistanceController      The `IterativePosPIDController <../../control/iterative/iterative-pos-pid-controller.html>`_ for distance control. iangleController         The `IterativePosPIDController <../../control/iterative/iterative-pos-pid-controller.html>`_ for angle control (while driving straight). iturnController          The `IterativePosPIDController <../../control/iterative/iterative-pos-pid-controller.html>`_ for turning. igearset                 The motor's internal planetary gearset and external gear ratio. iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
 ======================   =======================================================================================